jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-God always takes the simplest way.
+Something opens our wings.
+Something makes boredom and hurt disappear.
+Someone fills the cup in front of us: We taste only sacredness.
-- Albert Einstein
+- Rumi

-Updated on: [12/23/2023]
+Updated on: [12/24/2023]
 <!-- #quoteEnd -->
 </pre>